 We believe it’s easier to learn when you feel happy and comfortable, which is why we’re committed to student welfare and safety.

-Each school has Welfare Officers to support you with any questions or problems.
-They can help with practical issues, such as finding a doctor if you feel ill, or giving advice about opening a bank account.
+College staff are there to support you with any questions or problems.
+They can help with practical issues, such as finding a doctor if you feel ill or giving advice about opening a bank account.
 They are also available for accommodation queries, or even if you just feel lonely or homesick.

 It’s important that you have a comfortable stay while you study English in the UK or Ireland and can make the most of your time at British Study Centres.

 If you have difficulties with sight or hearing, we may be able to provide some help for you in the classroom.
 Please tell us before you book your course so that we can decide how best to help you.